 Porn Stash: Which Urabe shreds—in her distinctive way—upon discovery.

 And safety scissors at that!
 Though considering where she stores them, that's probably a good idea.

-Secret Keeper: The only people to know about Tsubaki and Urabe's relatioship are (in order) Oka, Momoka, Suwano and most recently Tsubaki's sister.
+Secret Keeper: The only people to know about Tsubaki and Urabe's relatioship are (in order) Oka, Momoka, Suwano and most Tsubaki's sister.
 Oka was quickly established as Urabe's secret-keeper but it takes a good while for the others to find out in turn.

 Justified as she has a potentially very dangerous reflexive superpower and has to use focus to keep from chopping people up.

 However, she bursts out laughing in the middle of class in the first chapter of the manga/first episode of the anime, ending up on the floor.
 This helps peg her as a weirdo.

 Tareme Eyes: Suwano.
 The difference in eyes between her and Urabe is actually a plot point in a small story line.

 Thanks for the Mammary: A very rare aversion: Akira trips and is about to land on Urabe, and in order to specifically avoid this trope, he throws himself off to the side — and into the corner of her bedpost, seriously injuring himself.
 Further subverting the tropes, he actually discusses what he was thinking openly and honestly with her; she flat out tells him that she wouldn't want him hurt just to avoid something like that.